 Publishing Content on Your Author Website

-One of the biggest mistakes people make is going through the pain of creating their first website only to leave it as is, untouched and without any content.
+One of the biggest mistakes people make is going through the pain of creating their first website only to leave it untouched and without any content.
 Or they’ll post a few things and leave them like that for years.
 If you do that, you’ve wasted a lot of time and energy for nothing.
 So—don’t do that.
 Make a content-generating plan and review your content constantly.
 That’s the only way that your website will feel “alive” and serve its purpose.

 Website vs. Blog